 The Rise of the Content Mesh

 On October 4th 2018 an article named “Delivering Modern Website Experiences: The Journey to a Content Mesh” was published by Sam Bhagwat on gatsbyjs.org.
-Sam introduced the concept of a Content Mesh, and touched on the different pieces that are involved.
+Sam introduced the concept of a Content Mesh, and broke down what it means.

 In essence, the Content Mesh allows you to (from Sams article):